We believe that God does indeed speak to us and guide and direct us.

 - Ask yourself these questions when you receive something from the Lord.

-We’ve prepared a 9 page PDF that is excerpted from the manual of Dunamis Project 2: In the Spirit’s Power: Cooperating with the Holy Spirit to do the work of Jesus Christ.
+We’ve prepared an excerpt from the Dunamis Project 2: In the Spirit’s Power: Cooperating with the Holy Spirit manual as a gift for you, to do the work of Jesus Christ.

-As a ministry, PRMI uses these four questions on a regular basis at every Dunamis Project or PRMI Event.
-They have served us well since we developed them in 1991.
+As a ministry, PRMI uses the four discernment questions on a regular basis, whether at a Dunamis Project or PRMI event, they have served us well since we discovered them in 1991.